Because of age, obesity or smoking, patients may have a condition called Hiatal Hernia. This situation is very common in patients over 50 years old.

 Acid Reflux and GERD

 When patients have acid reflux for an extended period of time, GERD can arise.
 Acid reflux and GERD occur when the valve is weak or not working appropriately.
+Laparoscopic Nissen fundoplication is used to treat hiatal hernias or GERD.
 The fundoplication procedure is a process where the stomach gets wrapped around the –valve– to stabilize the stomach pressure so the acid won’t continue going up.

 If a patient has had fundoplication surgery before bariatric surgery, the fundoplication has to be cut away and isn’t redone after the weight loss procedure.
 This is why we recommend getting the Roux-en-Y, or gastric bypass surgery.
 The gastric bypass is the best procedure for fundoplication patients.